It happens to many of us when getting ready to paint or refinish furniture that we realize it is a laminate surface.

 - Fast Application: A foam brush, cloth, or even a rag will do

-- Small Amounts: You use less gel stain to achieve the same effect as standard liquid stain
+- Small Amounts: You use less gel stain to achieve the same effect as a standard liquid stain

 - Fix Uneven Stains: You can apply gel stain to uneven areas where the regular stain was used

 - Non-Wood Surfaces: Because it only covers the surface, you can apply gel stain to different materials.